 one of Ed’s Bowie tribute concerts to see him perform.

 “Onward and upward”… so things were definitely improving.
 Ed would need to start playing bass… and as Greg Lake was also a guitarist first and bassist second, there was no problem there.
 The only issue Tom could see was that Ed lived so far away… in Newcastle.
 OK, Lee Jackson hails from the same place but the distance meant regular rehearsing might prove too much travelling wise as it’s nearly a four hour round trip for Ed..!
 Initially he made the trip for two or three rehearsals but then Tom began looking into ‘technology’ and the possibility of rehearsing over the internet.
-Before too long both Ed and Tom had signed up to the eJamming site.
+Before too long both Ed and Tom had signed up to 'eJamming' online rehearsal site - but sadly that has now closed down.
+So they now use another programme called 'Jamulus'.
+Frank has also now joined Ed and Tom for the internet rehearsals.

-This newest Noddy's line-up should be up and running sometime soon... just keep an eye on our gigs page...
+This newest Noddy's line-up is up and running and better than ever... just keep an eye on our gigs page...

 So to sum up... a review of Noddy's